xenify-io/litepaper/README.md

 ## ◽️ Unique Rental Mechanism

   - The Phoenix Ape NFT introduces a one-of-a-kind rental mechanism, allowing you to lease your NFT at a predetermined USDC price for a specific duration while it stays on the BNB Chain.
 This innovative feature plays a crucial role in maintaining the stability of the USDy token.
-By renting out your NFT, you contribute to the generation of LP tokens that are utilized in the USDy Incentive Buyback (UIB) mechanism, promoting the token's overall stability and health within the ecosystem.
+By renting out your NFT, you contribute to the generation of LP tokens that are utilised in the USDy Incentive Buyback (UIB) mechanism, promoting the token's overall stability and health within the ecosystem.
 Moreover, NFT holders on the BNB Chain receive a portion of the rental tax, further rewarding their participation and investment in holding an NFT.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)